 Place the flour, sugar, salt and yeast into a large bowl.

-Crack the egg in a seperate jug, add the milk and whisk.
+Crack the egg in a separate jug, add the milk and whisk.
 Set

 aside a little of this mix to brush the tops of the teacakes before

-Using the dough hooks on the handmixer, slowly pour the wet mix
+Using the dough hooks on the Hand Mixer, slowly pour the wet

 Halfway through, spoon in the mixed fruit and continue to

 Continue to knead the dough with the Hand Mixer for a few

 Remove the dough from the bowl and place it on a floured

 surface.
 Work the dough into a large ball and place it back into

 the bowl, cover, and allow to rise for an hour or more if possible